So you have volunteered to cater for the yearly office barbecue.

 - For children under 12 years of age, count on them eating about half the amount of an adult.

-Having this rough guideline in mind takes most of the mystery and angst out of planning how much meat to prepare.
+This rough guideline takes most of the mystery and angst out of planning how much meat to prepare.

 Of course, there is more that you may want to consider to finetune your menu.

-As for the side dishes, ask yourself how filling they are likely to be?
-Will you mainly have light salads and grilled veggies, or some potato or cheesy pasta dishes?
-Creamy, carb-laden dishes will fill your guests up quite a bit.
+For the side dishes, ask yourself how filling they are likely to be?
+Will you mainly have light salads and grilled veggies or some potato or cheesy pasta dishes?
+Creamy, carb-laden dishes like our smoked mac and cheese will fill your guests up quite a bit.

 You may even want to serve up some dark and some light meat, such as chicken wings and brisket.
-This way, guests can load up on the type of meat they prefer.
+This way, guests can load up on the meat they prefer.

 If you are cooking for a smaller, more familiar crowd, then preparing individual portions of meat is not as tricky.